-Bit Discovery is an Inventory system created to help companies keep track of their internet-connected tech.
+Bit Discovery is an Inventory system created to help companies keep track of their internet-accessible tech.

 Any technology that can be accessed via the internet.